Willa’s Dairy-Free Salted Caramel (Latte) Sauce

 Oat milk in a caramel recipe?

 Now, it might come as a shocker that we’d use oat milk in a caramel sauce recipe.
 Or perhaps not.
 We also know that addition might look a bit self-serving to add it, but believe us.
 Oat milk is a really good idea in caramel sauce!
 Of all of our experiments making caramel sauce, including those with and without a milk component, this one came out by far the best.
 The oat milk gives it a touch of creaminess and depth that you don’t get with sugar alone.
-And if you really need an excuse, the oats make it a bit more...healthish. ;)
+And if you really need an excuse, the whole grain oats make it a bit more...healthish. ;)

 Unfortunately, a lot of the store bought caramels and the ones you see in coffee shops are made with corn syrup, or have long lists of not so caramely sounding ingredients.
 And a lot of them have dairy, which doesn’t work so well for those of us who are lactose intolerant or choosing to be dairy free.